elvisyjlin/flex-gallery/README.md

 - [ ] To create a customizable min-height for developers to utilize.
 - [ ] To implement lazy loading when dealing with a large amount of images.
 - [ ] To implement popup box with a caption after a image is clicked.
+- [ ] To add a title and a description for each flex image.
+- [ ] Fly in images with animations beyond fading.

 ## Reference